 The Airship API and dashboard support similar functionality, with some differences in terminology between the two.
 The tables below map message types, composer types, and features to their respective API objects and endpoints.

 See Message and Composer Types for message type definitions.

 |Message Type||Dashboard||API object||Requires SDK|

 |Silent Push Notification||✓||✓|

 |Apple News Notification||✓||Not supported|

-1. There is currently no server API for In-App Automation.
+1. There is currently no API for in-app automation.

-Composers and API EquivalentsA composer is a method of creating messages via the dashboard.
+Composers and API EquivalentsA composer is a tool for creating messages via the dashboard.
 See Message and Composer Types for definitions of each and to learn which message types can be used with each composer and API endpoint.

 |Composer Type||API Endpoint|